SimpleAnecdote/jekyll-test/_pages/faq/faq.md

 ## What's the difference between Premium and Free accounts?

-With our Premium account you have an access to an admin dashboard where you have more options to edit the card templates for your brand/business.
+With our Premium account you have an access to a premium dashboard where you have more options to edit the card templates for your brand/business.
-You also have access to card analytics, email signature, CRM exports, onboarding help and premium support.
+You also have access to card analytics, email signatures, CRM export, onboarding help and premium support.
 Visit our [pricing page](/pricing) to learn more about the different plans.